-Quint Studer, author of the book Straight A Leadership: Alignment, Action, Accountability, argues that companies with cultures of openness and free-flowing information are better equipped to ride out difficult economies.
+Quint Studer, author of the book, Straight A Leadership: Alignment, Action, Accountability, argues that companies with cultures of openness and free-flowing information are better equipped to ride out difficult economies.
 Here are some other benefits that come with creating transparent enterprises:

 Organizational Stability and Solid Teamwork

 Building a camaraderie and feeling of "we're all in this together" is especially important when an organization is going through a large change.
 When all employees share the same reality via transparent communication, a change initiative is much more likely to be successful.

 Increased Productivity and Supported Innovation

 Business users, regardless of coding skills, can transform spreadsheets and documents into live powerful business applications.
-Invite your team, clients department or entire organization to collaborate on projects.
-Then from desktop to mobile device, view dynamic, real-time reports and analytics, assign colleagues a new task or create an app with all of a projects' documents in one accessible location.
+Invite your team, clients, department, or entire organization to collaborate on projects.
+Then from desktop to mobile device, view dynamic, real-time reports and analytics, assign colleagues a new task, or create an app with all of a projects' documents in one accessible location.

-"Our team is more transparent, more accountable and more empowered thanks to Kintone," he said.
+Our team is more transparent, more accountable and more empowered thanks to Kintone," said Siddiqui.